constellation-app/constellation/UNIT_TEST_GUIDELINES.md

     - Constants and Functions: Change the access modifier to appropriate level (usually protected will suffice, don't make public unless absolutely necessary)
     - Fields: Add a getter function (leave the access modifier as is)

+- It's good practice to ensure that your unit test fails when the function isn't implemented (or the implementation is commented out).
+This is to ensure the unit test works properly.